 Natasha Vita-More, Chair

 Natasha Vita-More, PhD, is a frequent guest speaker on topics concerning the future and technology.
-She is founder of H+lab and best known for creating the first future human prototype “Primo Posthuman”.
+She is faculty at the University of Advancing Technology, and best known for creating the future human prototype “Primo Posthuman”.
 Her writings have been published in numerous books, including The Transhumanist Reader: Classical and Contemporary Essays on the Science, Technology, and Philosophy of the Human Future, and she has appeared in more than twenty-four televised documentaries and featured in magazines including The New York Times, Wired, Village Voice, Flaunt, Harper’s Bazaar, U.S. News & World Report, Net Business, and Teleopolis.
 Natasha is a Professor at the University of Advancing Technology, a Fellow at Institute for Ethics and Emerging Technologies and Fellow at Hybrid Reality Institute.
 She was formerly president of Extropy Institute from 2002-2005.
 As a bit of history, Natasha authored the “Transhuman Manifesto” (1983), Create/Recreate: the 3rd Millennial Culture (cybernetic culture and the future of humanism and the arts and sciences).
 In the early 1990s, she produced and hosted the transhumanist TV show “Transcentury UPdate”, and current projects include H+TV and H+Lab.

 Ben Goertzel, Vice Chair